Quick Start

 You can follow the job's progress by running squeue -u $USER

-and checking the logs in job_output.log
+and checking the logs in fast-llm-tutorial/prepare-output.log

-and job_error.log
+and fast-llm-tutorial/prepare-error.log

 metadata:

-name: fast-llm-prepare
+name: "fast-llm-prepare"

 spec: